logzio/documentation/docs/shipping/Azure/azure-security-center.md

 You can ship logs available from Azure Security Center via the Microsoft Graph APIs with Logzio-MSGraph.
 Logzio-MSGraph is a self-hosted application.

-Logzio-MSGraph currently supports the following Azure Security Center APIs:
+Logzio-MSGraph currently supports only the following Azure Security Center APIs:

 * Alerts

 There are many other APIs available through Microsoft Graph.
 If you don't see your API in the list, please [open an issue](https://github.com/logzio/microsoft-graph/issues/new) at GitHub to request it.

 To integrate Microsoft Graph and Logz.io: